North Hampton in Clark County, Ohio — The American Midwest (Great Lakes)

 Charles Baker Raymond Black Joe Brown Ralph Deaton Robert Ebbs Donald Fox Gary Gebhart Howard Grieser Nancy Houck Clyde Hyland Willie Jackson Ben Jenks Fred Loeffler David Lonsbery Harry Massie Ray Mathena Donald Mumma Paul Overholser Harold Patton George Ream Gary Ream Lanny Sartor Bobby Shafer Robert Shafer Thomas Shepard Richard Smith Roy Smith Donald Urban Robert Watkins Richard Williams

 Location.
-39° 59.462′ Touch for map.
+39° 59.462′ N, 83° 56.944′ W. Marker is in North Hampton, Ohio, in Clark County.
+Marker is on Troy Road (Ohio Route 41) Ό mile west of Dialton Road, on the right when traveling west.
 Memorial is on the grounds of park next to the village offices.
+Touch for map.
 Marker is in this post office area: North Hampton OH 45349, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Springfield, Troy, & Piqua Electric Railway (approx. 0.4 miles away); Vale Veterans Memorial (approx. 5.1 miles away); Honey Creek Presbyterian Historical Marker (approx. 5.6 miles away); Gordon I. Henslee (approx. 5.6 miles away); In Memory of Those Men Who Died in the Battle of Piqua (approx. 5.6 miles away); Tecumseh (approx. 5.8 miles away); General George Rogers Clark / Tecumseh (approx. 6 miles away); Battle of Piqua (approx. 6 miles away).
+Springfield, Troy, & Piqua Electric Railway (approx. 0.4 miles away); Vale Veterans Memorial (approx. 5.1 miles away); McKendree Chapel Cemetery (approx. 5.1 miles away); John Dillinger's First Bank Robbery (approx. 5½ miles away); Honey Creek Presbyterian Historical Marker (approx. 5.6 miles away); Gordon I. Henslee (approx. 5.6 miles away); In Memory of Those Men Who Died in the Battle of Piqua (approx. 5.6 miles away); Tecumseh (approx. 5.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 27, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,542 times since then and 2 times this year.
+It was originally submitted on November 27, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,788 times since then and 68 times this year.
 Photos: 1, 2, 3, 4. submitted on November 27, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.